EMPAT94/Notes/docker.md

 > Dockers require a linux kernel to work, so it works like a virtual machine on Mac.

 - Easiest way to use would be `brew install --cask docker` but docker desktop is not opensource (or fully free).
-Next best option is to use another container runtime.
-I came across something called [colima](https://github.com/abiosoft/colima)!

-- To setup docker as in linux: `brew install docker docker-compose colima && colima start`

 ### Deploying static sites in docker